-The EMOTE (Everyday Measures of Temporal Emotions) Database is an open-access, searchable, and cumulative database of experience sampling data on daily emotional functioning.
+The EMOTE Database is an open-access, searchable, and cumulative repository of experience sampling data on daily emotional functioning.
 Experience sampling methods (also known as ecological momentary assessment) involve sampling human experiences in real time (or close to it) across multiple measurement occasions across the course of daily life.
-These methods allow us to capture personally meaningful events that can't be recreated in the lab, to map dynamic fluctuations in emotional processes across time, and to study how these processes contribute to psychological well-being.
+These methods allow us to capture personally meaningful events that cannot be recreated in the lab, to map dynamic fluctuations in emotional processes across time, and to study how these processes contribute to psychological well-being.
 However, conducting experience sampling studies is costly, time-intensive, and requires expertise.
-EMOTE aims to reduce the barriers to using experience sampling data, and to harness its full scientific potential.
+The database aims to reduce the barriers to using experience sampling data, and to harness its full scientific potential.

 The EMOTE Database is an initiative of the Functions of Emotion in Everyday Life (FEEL) Lab and the Melbourne Data Analytics Platform (MDAP), both at the University of Melbourne, as well as the Research Group of Quantitative Psychology and Individual Differences at KU Leuven.